cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 * caption:
           The plots are prepared and put together into a single four pane graphic.
-It is
+The
-          exported to hard drive using the R built-in Portable Networks Graphics (PNG)
+          plots are exported to hard drive using the R built-in Portable Networks
-          device.
+          Graphics (PNG) device.

 ```r